site logo

 Now add some properties: background, which switches some form elements to classic look, try to remove border, set text align to the right and define the height of element.
 IE and Opera change look to classic and remove border not only in text part of element, but also in button.
 Property text-align: right; does not scroll text of file path to the right, but shifts complete element in FireFox.
 The height is adjusted in all browsers, but FireFox cut off bottom of text part of element and button in Chrome overflow the height size.

-Form element input type="file" is composit element, consisting from two parts: text box and button.
-How to determine for which part of element is CSS code specified then.
-Each attempt to apply some CSS property only worsen original appearance of element.
-Therefore allow me to declare, that element file is in essence not able to be stylish.
-Not even following CSS code example helps:
+Form element input type="file" is combined element, consisting from two parts: text box and button.
+How to determine for which part of element is CSS code specified then?
+Each touch to apply some CSS property only worsen original appearance of element, therefore the style of this element is difficult to be modified.

 Atributes of form element file